elastic/elasticsearch-specification/docs/modeling-guide.md

 #### description

-You can add a description for each property, in this case there is no need to use a JSDoc tag.
+You can (and should!) add a description for each type and property.
+For an in-depth explanation of how to write good descriptions, see [Documenting the API specification](doc-comments-guide.md).

 ```ts
 class Foo {